PaulGilmartin/graph_wrap/README.md

   https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a) which occurs with traditional REST-based APIs).

-## What problems does GraphWrap address?
+## Which problems does GraphWrap address?

 * A common pattern for circumventing the [n+1 problem]( https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a) on a REST API is to expose